Azure/azure-sdk/docs/clang/implementation.md

 {% include requirement/MUST id="clang-config-global-overrides" %} allow all global configuration settings to be overridden by client-provided options.
 The names of these options should align with any user-facing global configuration keys.

 {% include requirement/MUST id="clang-config-defaults-consistent" %} Have consistent defaults across
 all supported systems and build configurations.
-For example this means changing settings such as default buffer sizes based on the target platform or build settings is prohibited.
+This means changing settings such as default buffer sizes based on the target platform or build settings is prohibited.

-For example consider the structure:
+For example, consider the structure:
 ```c
 typedef struct az_catherding_herd {
     int num_cats;